yashnaval/MachineLearning/Yash_ML_SL.md

 * ***Speech Recognition*** : This is the kind of application where you teach the algorithm about your voice and it will be able to recognize you.
 The most well-known real-world applications are virtual assistants such as Google Assistant and Siri, which will wake up to the keyword with your voice only.
 <img src="https://image.slidesharecdn.com/sr-170427000436/95/speech-recognition-system-1-638.jpg?cb=1494239334" width="30%" height="30%">

-##### Now that you have a basic idea of what is Supervised Learning,why SL is important,disadvantages and application.Let us move into its types and Algorithms.
+##### Now that we have a basic idea of what is Supervised Learning,why SL is important,disadvantages and application.Let us move into its types and Algorithms.

 ### What Is Regression? :-

 * Regression analysis is a form of predictive modelling technique which investigates the relationship between a dependent and independent variable.
 * A regression analysis involves graphing a line over a set of data points that most closely fits the overall shape of the data or regression showes the changes in independent variable on y-axis to changes in the dependent variable on the x-axis.
 <img src="https://static.javatpoint.com/tutorial/machine-learning/images/linear-regression-vs-logistic-regression.png" alt="Regression" height="70%" width="70%">

-> Now,I hope that you know What Regression is.so let's move on and understand its type.

 ### Types Of Regression :-